 Unani or ‘Unani Tibb’ is an Arabic term meaning ‘Greek Medicine’.
-It is a system of medicine which is almost exclusively practised by the Muslim community in the Middle East, India, Pakistan and Bangladesh.
+It is a system of medicine which is practised widely in the Middle East, India, Pakistan and Bangladesh.
 Unani is based on the balancing of the four humours (blood, phlegm, yellow bile and black bile), with any imbalance between them seen as the cause of disease.
 Unani methods are similar to other naturopathic therapies – using clean water, pure air and fresh food to prevent disease and seeking a balance between body and mind.
 It stands out for its abundant use of syrups and electuaries, (a medicinal substance mixed with honey or another sweet substance).

 Unani Tibb medicine is thought to be derived from physicians in Ancient Greece with roots in the teachings of Hippocrates, Aristotle and Galen and subsequently developed into a comprehensive healthcare system by Arabic physicians, especially Ibn Sina (aka Avicenna).
 It uses Avicenna’s Canon as its basic text.
 Galen believed in a vital energy or creative force that he called ‘pneuma’ that is similar in concept to the Chinese concept of ‘qi’ and the Ayurvedic ‘prana’.
 Like Hippocrates, he accepted the concept of the ‘humours’ which arise out of the liver and form a subtle network throughout the body.
 He also assigned foods and herbs to each of the four humours that form the basis of ‘Galenical’ dietetics and medicine that was accepted throughout Europe and the Middle East for 1500 years.